node-red/node-red.github.io/docs/hardware/arduino.md

 As the Arduino appears as a Serial device, the Serial in/out nodes can be used to communicate with it.

-*TODO: add example of sketch for Serial*
+This is normally the case if you program the Arduino with the IDE, as you can then send and receive input over the serial port to interact with your creation.
+Just make sure you set the serial port speed (baud rate) to be the same at both ends.

 ***

 ### Firmata

 [Firmata](http://firmata.org/) is a protocol for communicating between an Arduino (as well as other microcontrollers) and the host computer, providing direct access to the IO pins.

 #### Installation

 First you need to load the default Firmata sketch onto the Arduino using the standard Arduino software download tools.
-This is usually found under *Files - Examples - Firmata - Standard Firmata*.
+This is usually found in the Arduino IDE under the menu:

+    Files - Examples - Firmata - Standard Firmata

 To ensure you have the Arduino nodes in the Node-RED palette, install the firmata npm module and restart Node-RED

     $ cd node-red
     $ npm install arduino-firmata